ianlewis/kay/docs/source/debugging.rst

 which you invoked ``manage.py runserver``.

 For example, you can execute your program step by step with a command ``step``.
-For more details how to use pdf, please refer to following
+For more details how to use pdb, please refer to following
 URL:

 * http://www.python.org/doc/2.5.4/lib/debugger-commands.html